1less1/baseball_game_db/README.md

 # baseball_game_db
 Final project for CS 3140.
 Tasked with creating a medium sized relational database with a python frontend to query and edit the db.
-Wanted to turn this project into foundation for a future game where the user is tasked with managing a professional baseball team in my fantasy league of 20 teams!
+Wanted to turn this project into **foundation** for a future game where the user is tasked with managing a professional baseball team in my fantasy league of 20 teams!

 Clone the REPO with: https://github.com/1less1/baseball_game_db.git

-## Where did I get my data?
-- **CoPilot** used to create randomized data for the DB within carefully chosen requriements!

 ## Order to Insert Base Data
 1. **Countries**